Bora Yoon (American musician): Multi-format releases

 Inspired by turning the lens of architecture inward, to the architecture of the subconscious, and the mind.
-The album was a culmination of major works created from 2006 ~ 2013, and featured guest artists New York Polyphony and poet Sekou Sundiata.
+The album was a culmination of major works created from 2006 to 2013, and featured guest artists New York Polyphony and poet Sekou Sundiata.

 The staged multimedia work, directed by Glynis Rigsby, reflects Buddhist philosophies of cycles and orbits as well as issues of identity Yoon’s Korean heritage.
 Featururing immersive video design by Adam Larsen, 'Sunken Cathedral' premiered the world stage to critical acclaim, and was presented by the Prototype Festival and LaMama Experimental Theater Club, and co-produced by HERE Art Center and Beth Morrison Projects.